Childhood Flu Vaccination

 At what age should children have the nasal spray flu vaccine?

-In the autumn/winter of 2018–19, the vaccine will be available free on the NHS for eligible children, including:
+The vaccine is available free on the NHS for eligible children, including:

 - children aged two and three on August 31 2018 – that is, children born between September 1 2014 and August 31 2016